Photo Gallery: Spa-Like Bathrooms

 Floor-to-ceiling tile enhances the spa feel of this bathroom.
 Sleek hardware complements the clean angles in the shower and tub area.
 A thin wall divider separates the shower from the bath without sacrificing style.

-Homeowner Anna Grzesiowski wanted to incorporate classic elements like dark cabinets and a clawfoot tub in her bathroom renovation.
+Anna Grzesiowski of Toronto was a runner-up in our 2009 Design Contest.
+She wanted to incorporate classic elements like dark cabinets and a clawfoot tub in her bathroom renovation.
 “I always like to mix old and new, like luxurious fabrics, art and ornate details with modern touches like a sleek countertop,” she says.

 “We admire the artful simplicity of this spa-like bath by San Francisco-based architects Aidlin Darling,” says Julie Carlson of Remodelista.
 “The room subtly combines warm-wood panelling with cool stone surfaces; the horizontal shelve niche functions as a display area for a seashell collection.”